ritesh2774/Machine-Learning/README.md

 # Machine-Learning
-This folder contains ML algorithms.
+This folder contains study material for Linear regression algorithms and how to build a linear model using python.